Narender79/KnowledgeScout/README.md

 ## 🚀 Features

-- **Document Upload & Analysis**: Support for PDF, DOC, DOCX, TXT files with AI-powered text extraction
+- **Document Upload & Analysis**: Support for PDF only files with AI-powered text extraction
 - **Intelligent Q&A**: Natural language questions with contextual answers and source citations
 - **Collaborative Workspace**: Team-based document sharing and real-time collaboration
 - **History Dashboard**: Document library with search, filter, and usage analytics